University Policies and Procedures Manual (previously Business Policies and Procedures Manual)

 • Managers/time approvers to verify hours worked and leave taken has been recorded accurately.

 Overtime-ineligible employees do not enter hours worked but must record all leave taken.
-When leave is taken, the employee must record the type and amount of leave used and submit it to their Manager or Time Approver.
+When leave is taken, the employee must record the type and amount of leave used and submit it to their Workday Manager or Time Approver.
 The Manager or Time Approver is responsible for validating and approving that:

 • The leave submitted is in accordance with policies;